11 Best Employee Schedule Maker Tools

 Shifty is ideal for smaller businesses where employees have varied shift schedules that they are trying to keep track of themselves.
 It’s a pared-down app that makes it easy to see and manage shifts on mobile devices.

 If your workforce is already living within their mobile apps and connected gadgets, Shifty may be second nature to them.
-It serves more as a way for them to manage their own schedules, however, and won’t necessarily replace how you generate the schedule you get to your employees in the first place.
+It serves more as a way for them to manage their own schedules, however, and won’t necessarily replace how you generate the schedule you send to your employees in the first place.

 mHelpDesk does integrate with Google Calendar, Home Advisor, and Quickbooks, making it highly useful for service industries.